b4mad/racing-gitbook/README.md

     visible: true
 ---

-# B4mad Racing
+# B4mad eSports Platform

-## Your trusted Track Record to accelerate your racing career
+## The Open Platform for eSports Data & Intelligence

-Welcome to B4mad Racing - the platform that enables sim racers to build and validate their racing careers through blockchain-verified achievements and comprehensive telemetry data analysis.
+Welcome to B4mad - the comprehensive platform enabling developers and professionals to build intelligent, data-driven services for the eSports community.
+Starting with our successful sim racing implementation, we're expanding to support multiple gaming genres through blockchain-verified achievements and advanced analytics.

 ### Quick Links